Rekyt/taxo_harmonization/README.md

 This repository also contains scripts to harmonize the taxonomy of [the BioTIME database](https://biotime.st-andrews.ac.uk/).
 We here present four different workflows on the raw taxonomy from BioTIME (available at `data/data_raw/biotime.txt`):

-1. Workflow 1 (**Torino**): morking with higher taxonomic groups (standardize species names through higher taxonomic group assignation).
+1. Workflow 1 (**Torino**): working with higher taxonomic groups (standardize species names through higher taxonomic group assignation).
 1. Workflow 2 (**Bogota**): matching the entire list of species on different taxon-specific databases.
 1. Workflow 3 (**GBIF only with pre-processed**): pre-process the species names and then match the obtained list against GBIF.
 1. Wrofklow 4 (**GBIF only no pre-processing**): match raw species list on GBIF.